5 Benefits of Automated Asset Inventory Management for Operational Technology

 Learn MoreSubscribe to stay in the loop with the latest OT cyber security best practices.

 If you are familiar with traditional enterprise or IT cyber security frameworks, then logging and event management capabilities through a technology called SIEM should be familiar.
+The NIST, COBIT, ISO, and even PCI standards refer to it as a necessary capability at some level.

 A SIEM typically has several key functions:

-These triggers or thresholds are inherited from the generating application or system, leverage machine learning, statistics or heuristics, but also human or framework defined use cases.
+These triggers or thresholds are inherited from the generating application or system, leverage machine learning, statistics, or heuristics, but also human or framework–defined use cases.

 Ultimately, a SIEM’s purpose is to receive messages (often in the format of Syslog, and Windows Event formats), make them available for cyber security functions, and alert upon them so security teams can effectively execute defined procedures and processes to manage the threat.
 This is best illustrated as an example:

-Imagine you have a small or medium sized business that has a convergent infrastructure.
+Imagine you have a small or medium-sized business that has a convergent infrastructure.
 There are Windows systems used for accounts payable, as well as processing and distributing the shop floor’s orders and related tasks.
 Both of those functions are critical, but one is IT-related and the other is OT-related.

 Now let us imagine that the individual at the helm of the accounts payable computer opens a phishing email, an attacker drops malware onto that system, and fortunately, that system’s anti-virus detects it while generating an alert.